Aliases for CPB2 Gene

 GeneCards Summary for CPB2 Gene

-CPB2 (Carboxypeptidase B2 (Plasma)) is a Protein Coding gene.
+CPB2 (Carboxypeptidase B2) is a Protein Coding gene.
 Diseases associated with CPB2 include Factor Xiii Deficiency and Disseminated Intravascular Coagulation.
 Among its related pathways are Transport to the Golgi and subsequent modification and Peptide hormone metabolism.
-GO annotations related to this gene include metallocarboxypeptidase activity.
+GO annotations related to this gene include metallocarboxypeptidase activity and carboxypeptidase activity.
 An important paralog of this gene is CPA3.

 UniProtKB/Swiss-Prot Summary for CPB2 Gene